Friday, November 4, 2022

 They still haven’t clarified the free shipping offer exclusive to members.
 Olukai should move this offer from the bottom of the email to the top and spotlight it to incentivize that first purchase.

-The use of 3rd party cookies for tracking and advertising has disappeared with iOS14.5. 💨
+3rd party cookies for tracking and advertising have disappeared with iOS14.5. 💨

 🚗 Ol’ reliable